Blog

 Despite being plagued by problems and deemed a financial disaster, the World’s Fair was an ambitious project that left a lasting impression on attendees.
 Conceived as a celebration of the City’s municipal infrastructure and intended to be used as an urban planning tool, the Panorama remains a living model to this day.
 The museum even updated the Panorama in 1992 with 60,000 changes using their original techniques.

 Visiting the Panorama is indeed a surreal experience, as Lynn mentions in the episode.
-It’s overwhelming in its scope and scale, but at the same time, it’s meticulously organized and detailed.
-Even though the current version has not been updated since 1992, you can see all of the major landmarks and neighborhoods of New York City, and even discover areas you never knew existed.
+It is overwhelming in its scope and scale, but at the same time, meticulously organized and detailed.
+Even though it has not been updated since 1992, you can see all of the major landmarks and neighborhoods of New York City, and even discover areas you never knew existed.
 It’s a powerful reminder that we are all part of a vast, ever-changing city that offers endless possibilities to explore and discover.
 It’s why we love New York!
-Hopefully, if you haven’t been you can add visiting the Panorama & the Queens Museum to your (growing) list of reasons to visit Queens.
+If you haven’t been, you can add the Panorama and the Queens Museum to your (growing) list of reasons to visit Queens.

-Hopefully, now that it’s post-pandemic times The Queens Museum will resume hosting the Reliquary for its annual Panorama Challenge the world’s only geographical trivia-based game night.
+Hopefully, now that it’s post-pandemic times, the Queens Museum will resume hosting the City Reliquary for its annual Panorama Challenge, the world’s only geographical trivia-based game night.

 Additional Reading & References: